engorgedspirit/Useful-node-modules/README.md

 2. [WS](https://github.com/websockets/ws): WS is a simple-to-use, fast, and thoroughly tested WebSocket client and server implementation that's a great, less abstract, and bare alternative to Socket.IO.

-3.[Phoenix Channels](https://hexdocs.pm/phoenix/channels.html): Phoenix Channels is a real-time communication library built into the Phoenix web framework for Elixir.
+3. [Phoenix Channels](https://hexdocs.pm/phoenix/channels.html): Phoenix Channels is a real-time communication library built into the Phoenix web framework for Elixir.
 It provides a clean API for creating channels, which can be used to send and receive messages between clients and servers.

 4. [Pusher](https://pusher.com/): Pusher is a hosted service for building real-time web applications.
 It provides a simple API for sending and receiving messages over WebSockets, as well as a set of client libraries for different programming languages.